Recipe For Brioche

 - Room temperature – Thaw at room temperature for 2 to 3 hours.

 Pro tip – A brioche is an enriched dough with lots of butter, sugar, and eggs.
-Hence, it does take longer for the yeast to mature so overnight in the fridge does add tons of flavor.
+Hence, it takes longer for the yeast to mature, so overnight in the fridge adds tons of flavor.

 - Divide – Butter the brioche molds and set them aside.
-Divide the dough into 2 portions.
-Then, divide each into 6 equal portions of approximately 110 grams each making a total of 12 buns.
-Alternatively, you can also make 8 equal pieces of approximately 80 grams each. (see video).
+Divide the dough into two portions.
+Then, divide each into six equal portions of approximately 110 grams each, making a total of 12 buns.
+Alternatively, you can also make eight equal pieces of approximately 80 grams each. (see video).
 Shape each portion into a ball.
 Set aside.

 Pro tip – You can also use a muffin pan or mini cake pans. - Shape

 - Place in the prepared brioche pans.
-Cover with a clean kitchen cloth and let rise in a warm place until double in size.
-This can take an hour up to 90 minutes.
+Cover with a clean kitchen cloth and let rise in a warm place until doubled in size.
+This can take up to 2 hours (shorter in summer).

-Pro tip – You can also let these proof in the fridge overnight, and thaw an hour before baking.
-Perfect for weekend or festive breakfast.
+Pro tip – You can also let these proof in the fridge overnight and thaw an hour before baking.
+Perfect for a weekend or festive breakfast.

 Proof and bake